 By working in a mutually beneficial manner, the partnership aims to promote the best interests of both organisations - through sharing relevant information and opportunities that are of value to Black Men and the community as a whole.

 Chief Officer of CAHN, Charles Kwaku-Odoi DL says, “CAHN are pleased to be supporting MenTalk Ubuntu on this much needed project to reach the black men within our community, especially addressing the stigma on mental health.
-Through this partnership, MenTalk Ubuntu will collect evidence that will feed into CAHN’s system change agenda and work addressing the significant mental health disparities and stigma in the Caribbean and African community.”AHN C“”
+Through this partnership, MenTalk Ubuntu will collect evidence that will feed into CAHN’s system change agenda and work addressing the significant mental health disparities and stigma in the Caribbean and African community.”

+Rosalyn Magowan, CAHN Counselling Service Manager says “Our team of Counsellors welcome this opportunity to be able to support Black Men who are historically reluctant to engage with services with tailored therapeutic intervention.
+We hope this project creates impact and allows our black men to overcome the stigma around mental health and better equipped to engage with mainstream Mental Health services.”

 -ENDS-